The number of phishing attacks against businesses and consumers has increased in recent years.

 Businesses also need to be alert to the risk of phishing attacks being made in their name.
 As your business grows this risk increases, and you need to build a strategy to deal with this possibility.

 You should already have a clear plan in place for social media crisis management.
 This plan should include details of the social communications that you will issue in the event of a phishing attack.
-You should remember that social channels are likely to be the first means by which you learn of a phishing attack, as customers may query the emails suspicious using platforms like Twitter or Facebook.
+You should remember that social channels are likely to be the first means by which you learn of a phishing attack, as customers may query suspicious emails with you, using platforms like Twitter or Facebook.

 If a phishing attack has been made in your name, prompt action is important.
 You should issue communications across all available channels making clear that the email is not genuine, that it has not come from you, and that recipients should not click on any of its links or download its attachments.